Entities & Funding

 • China - The Cyberspace Adminstration of China has responsibility for AI legislation (among much broader responsibilities).

-• EU - The EU AI Act will establish an AI Office within the European Commission and an AI Board comprising representatives of EU member states.
+• The EU AI Act established an AI Office within the European Commission and an AI Board comprising representatives of EU member states.

 • US - The Executive Order on AI established a White House Artificial Intelligence Council within the Executive Office of the President.